web3se-lab/web3-sekit/llm/instruct/repair-IO.md

 ## 2. Using SafeMath Library (for Solidity < 0.8.0)

-Use `SafeMath` for earlier versions of Solidity to provide built-in overflow checks.
+Use OpenZeppelin `SafeMath` for earlier versions of Solidity to provide built-in overflow checks.

 ```solidity
 pragma solidity ^0.6.0;